ChristopherBeards/Data-Structures-Algorithms-and-Notes/README.md

   - Some are fast at storing and recording Data.
   - Some are fast at searching and retrieving Data.
 * Each type of Data Structure represents a different way of organizing Data.

+# What are Algorithms?

+* An algorithm is a well-defined procedure, or a sequence of unambiguous instructions that allows a computer to solve a problem.

 ## Author